 When he started working for Tektronix, he saw that there were problems soldering.
 He decided that there must be a better way to do things.

 When he was developing the ceramic group at Tektronix, he spent a great deal of time at the main library in Portland, which used to be open until 10:00 most nights.
 He complained that he couldn't check the books out; the librarians insisted that he only use them there, which he thought was strange since he was sure nobody else had touched them for years!

 He only had an 8th grade education, but he studied chemistry in the library and also with his experiments with glazes.
 He was very interested in all sorts of science.
 He was finally awarded an honorary degree from the University of Washington.
 After a few years of study and experimentation, he developed the ceramic strips.

 A quonset hut on the Sunset campus was the location of the kiln and other process equipment for initial production of ceramic strips at Tektronix.
 Later, Building 13 (the current location of the vintageTek Museum) on the Beaverton campus was to be the much larger home for ceramic component manufacture.

-It is interesting that Tektronix received no patent for its ceramic strip technology.
 The first ceramic strips mounted using 2-56 threaded posts requiring a nut, a lock washer, and a jam nut to set the height above the chassis (two per strip).
 Later push-on plastic saddle posts with push-in collars replaced the cumbersome threaded posts.
 This later design also included the capability for a finer slot pitch to increase component density.
-U.S. Patent 2,836,807, issued on May 27, 1958, describes the new mounting method.
+U.S. Patent 2,836,807, issued on May 27, 1958, describes the ceramic strip and the mounting method.
 Click on the image below to view the PDF.